About the Author

-Born and raised in West Virginia,he now lives and writes in Georgia with his wife, June, also a native of WV.
+Born and raised in West Virginia,he now lives and writes in Florida with his wife, June, also a native of WV.
 Nationally Board Certified, she was a past Georgia Middle School Teacher of the Year and a long-time member of the Annenberg Foundation School Reform Faculty.

 Then there is their bossy Maltese, Georgie, who doesn’t really do a lot, but when he wants something, he can be overbearingly demanding.